You exercise, you eat healthily, get as much information as you can about nutrition and may even take multivitamins or iron tablets.

 And because of its highly-targeted delivery system and high-absorption rates, it can eliminate the gastrointestinal side-effects which put so many of us off taking iron supplements.

 It’s important that we exercise and eat well.
-But if you are concerned about your iron levels and want to switch to a supplement which is clinically proven to double absorption rates and eliminate side-effects, you will want to look at Active Iron.
+But if you are concerned about your iron levels and want to switch to a supplement which can increase iron levels and eliminate side-effects, you will want to look at Active Iron.
+Active Iron has clinically proven to increase iron levels by 94%, while still being gentle enough to take on an empty stomach, and helping to increase iron levels and decrease tiredness and fatigue.*

 We are so confident in Active Iron that we are delighted to offer a 30-Day Money Back Guarantee when you buy a 30 Pack online with us.
 Buy here »